Mrunmayee1/Google-Project-Management/README.md

 During the scope of this project all the concepts and artefacts learned during the 5 courses are used.

-# Artefacts are as below :
+# Artifacts are as below :

 1.Project Charter for Sauce and Spoon